OMAA in the community

-Drawing on a rich art history that includes the roots of American modernism, the OMAA educator travels to schools and community organizations to share objects from the museum’s permanent collection, educating students about the selected artist and inviting them to create artwork related to the lesson.
+Drawing on a rich artistic history with roots in the origins of American modernism, the OMAA educator travels to schools and community organizations to share objects from the museum’s permanent collection, educating students about the selected artist and inviting them to create artwork related to the lesson.
 Field trips to the OMAA are included in the program.

-To form an arts education partnership with the OMAA, contact Jill Burke at email@example.com
+To form an arts education partnership with OMAA, contact Jill Burke at email@example.com

 In July and August, OMAA offers Stories by the Sea, a one-hour program for children ages 4-8 that includes a story reading and a hands-on art project.
 This weekly program is held outdoors and is cancelled in case of rain.
 Check the OMAA calendar for dates and times.
 The cost is $5 per child.